umputun/secrets/README.md

 _See [docker-compose.yml](https://github.com/umputun/secrets/blob/master/docker-compose.yml) for more details_

 ### Technical details

-**Safesecret** usually deployed with docker-compose and has two containers in:
+**Safesecret** usually deployed via docker-compose and has two containers in:

 - application `secrets` container providing both backend (API) and frontend (UI)
 - nginx-le container with nginx proxy and let's encrypt SSL support

 Application container is fully functional without nginx proxy and can be used in stand-alone mode.
-You can use such setup in case you want to put **safesecret** behind different proxy, i.e. haproxy, AWS ELB/ALB and so on.
+You may want such setup in case you run **safesecret** behind different proxy, i.e. haproxy, AWS ELB/ALB and so on.

 ## API